brycepj/monkeyface/README.md

 require('monkeyface')({
   env: 'production', // 'production' or 'development'.
 Checks process.env, then defaults to 'development'
   ensure: {
-    key: '$$randomEnsure'// overrides use of '$ensure' },
+    key: '$$alternateEnsure'// overrides use of '$ensure' },
   params: {
-    key: '$$randomParams' // override use of '$params' }
+    key: '$$alternateParams' // override use of '$params' }
   exceptions: {
     action: 'error', // 'error' (throws error), 'warn' (console.warn) or 'debug' (console.log), defaults to 'error'